Strother Army Airfield: Basic Flying School

 The Basic Flying School at Strother Field was officially activated on 14 November 1942 under the jurisdiction of the 32d Flying Training Wing (Basic), Perrin Army Airfield, Texas as part of Central Flying Training Command (CFTC).
 Units activated at the airfield were the 108th Guard Squadron; 448th Base Headquarters and Air Base Squadron; 332d Aviation Squadron; 1082d, 1083d, and 1084th Basic Training Flying Squadrons.

 The voracious demand for fighter pilots necessitated a very early inauguration of training on 14 or 15 December 1942 with the arrival of the first class of cadets from Fort Sumner Army Airfield, New Mexico and Majors Army Airfield, Texas.
-At that time, the runways had not been completed and planes were forced to operate from the parking ramp only.
+At that time, the runways had not been completed and planes were forced to operate from the parking ramp only, which was a very hazardous situation.

-A most hazardous situation.
 Training consisted principally of 70 hours pilot training.
 Like most new training bases in this period, the greatest initial problem was a scarcity of training aircraft.
 Training was inaugurated with a ratio of one plane to six students.
 The Vultee BT-13 Valiant was the principal aircraft used for basic flight training.
 The 14 months between 1 January 1943 and 1 March 1944 were to bring to Strother Field, including those who arrived in the middle of December 1942 and those who remained after 1 March 1944, 14 classes of students.
 With the graduation of Class 44-G on 23 May, Strother Field had accomplished its mission as a basic pilot school of the Central Flying Training Command.
 This was the 16th class to take basic training at Strother.